 I never experienced apathy before the brain injury.
 It is the lack of any feeling.
 Apathy is indifference to everything.
 I don’t feel any emotion about anything, not even myself.
 I only experience apathy when I have severe migraine attacks coupled with PBA.
 It is cognitively miserable but emotionally blank.
 I realized that emotions are the key to everything we do only after I saw what it is like to not have them.
 To feel hunger, thirst, and fatigue purely physically and not emotionally respond to it is a weird experience.
 Apathy suspends my survival instincts to the point that I don’t eat or drink or walk or do anything.
 Cognitively, I can look at it and ask myself to get up and eat, but I don’t have the drive.
-Consciousness is sort of looking at this scenario and saying, “Oh, this is what it feels to not have emotions”.
+Meta-cognition is sort of looking at this scenario and saying, “Oh, this is what it feels to not have emotions”.

 This experience made me realize the importance of living life to the fullest.
 After 25 yrs when I thought I was going to die, I was not ready.
 I did not feel like I lived my life at all.
 It put things in perspective and helped me prioritize things in life.
 I feel grateful for being alive every day because there are a million things anyone could die of each day but we survive.
 Almost every day, I ask myself, “If today were my last day, would I still do what I am doing and feel like I have lived a life worth living?”.
 This drives most of my actions and helps me be a better person.

 Sorry about the depressing post.
 I want to reach out to other brain injury survivors and let them know that it is normal to feel this way.
 But, it is important to seek help because it is easy to get lost in this abyss.
 Lots of love!